Rebound attack: Pre-computation

 where $a$ represents the input difference and $b$ represents the output difference of the S-box.
 This 256 by 256 table (called the difference distribution table, DDT) makes it possible to find values that follow the characteristic for any specific input/output pairs that go through the S-box.
-The table on the right show the possible number of solutions to the equation and how often they occur.
+The table on the right shows the possible number of solutions to the equation and how often they occur.
 The first row describes impossible differentials, whereas the last row describes the zero-differential.

 Performing the attack

 To find a collision on 4.5 rounds of Whirlpool, a differential characteristic of the type shown in the table below must be found.
 This characteristic has a minimum of active bytes (bytes with non-zero differences), marked in red.
 The characteristic can be described by the number of active bytes in each round, e.g. 1 → 8 → 64 → 8 → 1 → 1.